Chickery's Travels

 Drawbacks of Full-Time RV Travel

 We’ve experienced each of the following to a certain extent over the last six years of our full-time RV journey.
-Believe it or not, some of them more recently than others.
+Believe it or not, some of them are more recent than others.
 So, just know these aren’t necessarily things you only experience at the beginning of your full-time RV travels.
 In fact, you may be so enamored of the freedom of your new lifestyle that you may not notice the challenges your first year or two.

 Continual Upkeep is Required.
 No matter what make or model of RV you buy, regular maintenance is a fact of life for full-time RVers.
 Think about it, you are driving your home down the road at 60 mph on a regular basis.
 Also, since RVs are meant to be mobile, they are also built to be lightweight–so the fittings and fixtures aren’t as high quality as a traditional sticks & bricks home.
 Then add in that you either have automotive systems in your RV or tow vehicle.
 Plan for routine maintenance and be flexible in your plans when the unexpected occurs.
 Most importantly keep a sizable maintenance savings fund.
 We will be writing another post soon about out-of-pocket expenses we’ve incurred even with the manufacturer and extended warranties.